-LSP administrative personnel will monitor traffic enforcement efforts on a continual basis to ensure the program is operated in an effective and consistent manner, which adheres to FMCSA's national traffic enforcement policy.
-Adjustments will be made as statistics dictate.
+LSP administrative personnel will monitor traffic enforcement efforts on a continual basis to ensure the program is operated in an effective and consistent manner, which adheres to FMCSA's traffic enforcement priority.
+Adjustments will be made as statistics indicate a need for modification.